 A long quality right reef break breaking along a flat reef .

 The highly publicized surfing decree implemented by the Fijian Government in July of 2010 remains in effect.
 In the interest of safety for surfers and the protection of the environment, Tavarua remains hopeful that some form of regulation can be put into place.
 Until that time, Tavarua Island will uphold a policy of co-operation with the Fijian Government.
-We will continue to maintain the highest standards with regard to etiquette, environmental awareness and above all, safety.
+Tavarua will continue to maintain the highest standards with regard to etiquette, environmental awareness and above all, safety.

-Guest satisfaction remains our highest priority and our boat schedules have been modified.
-We now offer more flexibility in an effort to take advantage of conditions, various surf breaks, and un-crowded opportunities.
+Guest satisfaction remains their highest priority and our boat schedules have been modified.
+They now offer more flexibility in an effort to take advantage of conditions, various surf breaks, and un-crowded opportunities.
 With an ideal proximity to some of the best surf in the world, Tavarua Island continues to provide the ideal Fijian surf experience.

-Since 1986, when Tavarua first trained Fijian lifeguards and boat drivers, we have made safety our first priority.
+Since 1986, when Tavarua first trained Fijian lifeguards and boat drivers, they have made safety their first priority.
 Today that tradition continues and has expanded to other areas of our staff thanks to the hard work of some special volunteers.
 For water and injury related rescue, members of the Surf Lifesaving Association and Marine Safety Officers, Steve Rueter and Claude Panis put Tavarua lifeguards and boatmen through this important training.
 The clinic lasted ten days and included instruction in lifesaving techniques, wave runner rescue, first aid, and a rigorous endurance swim challenge.
 In the end, 23 members of the Tavarua and Namotu staff proudly passed the test and were awarded certification as lifeguards.
-Congratulations team!!

 Tavarua has 14 private beachfront en-suite guest bures.
 Each has two queen beds, a day bed, air-conditioning, ceiling fans, mini-bar, and a large beach side verandah for relaxing, watching the sunset or just taking in the lush island foliage and bird life.

-To accommodate larger families or groups traveling together we offer our Sunrise bures.
+To accommodate larger families or groups traveling together Tavarua offers Sunrise bures.
 Each comes with two bedrooms, 2 bathrooms, and a sitting room, as well as a large beachfront verandah.
-Our Sunrise bures can accommodate up to four adults and are equipped with air conditioning.
+Sunrise bures can accommodate up to four adults and are equipped with air conditioning.